Victor-Palha/AshChat/docs/chat_connection.md

 ##### Pending Notifications
 If the user is not connected to the chat service when a new message is sent, the server will store the notification in the database and send it to the user when they connect to the chat service.
 This ensures that the user does not miss any messages while they are offline.
-The pending notifications come from the `pending_notifications` event with the following informations:
+The pending notifications come from the `pending_notifications` event with the following information:
 - `chat_id` - The id of the chat room that the message was sent to.
 - `sender_id` - The id of the user that sent the message.
 - `content` - The content of the message.